-If we haven’t met before – hi, and welcome to our organic farm!
+If we haven’t met before – Hi, and welcome to our organic farm!

-We’re Hugh and Katie Finlay, and we help people to grow their own organic fruit with our Grow Great Fruit system.
+We’re Hugh and Katie Finlay, and we help people grow their own organic fruit with our Grow Great Fruit system.

 Empowering people to grow organic food